V. Vijayasai Reddy: Awards and recognition

 Reddy is a winner of the prestigious Sansad Ratna Award 2023 for his performance as a parliamentarian and was awarded by Prime Minister Narendra Modi and Parliamentary Affairs Minister Shri.
 Prahlad Joshi.
 He is also a winner of the Sansad Maharatna Award 2024 for his performance in chairing the Parliamentary Standing Committee on Transport, Tourism and Culture.

+In 2020, he was awarded an Honorary Doctorate from University of Hyderabad for his contributions to public life.

 Embezzlement charges

 Arrest

 Vijayasai Reddy, an aide and financial advisor of Y. S. Jagan Mohan Reddy, was arrested on 2 January 2012, by Central Bureau of Investigation (CBI).
 He was the first accused to be arrested in relation to the disproportionate assets charges against Y.S.
 Jagan Mohan Reddy.
-The charges against Vijaysai Reddy include criminal conspiracheating, criminal breach of trust, falsification of accounts and criminal misconduct.
-In addition, he was also charged with playing a mischief role in the sale of shares, worth 533 crores, of Sandur Power Company.
+The charges against Vijaysai Reddy include criminal conspiracy, cheating, criminal breach of trust, falsification of accounts and criminal misconduct.
+In addition, he was also charged with playing a mischief role in the sale of shares, worth 533 crores, of Santhoor Power Company.